milstrike/Learning/README.md

 # Learning
-Some code for fun and learning
+Some code written in java, python, and other languages for fun and education only.